juankhazbun/WordPlay/README.md

 WordPlay
 ========

-Word play class to list anagrams and ananagrams from a given dictionary
+Word play class list anagrams and ananagrams from a given dictionary